ptabasso2/oteljavalab/section02/README.md

 ## Steps

 1. Build the application
-2. Download the java agent
+2. Download the java agent `opentelemetry-javaagent.jar` from releases of the opentelemetry-java-instrumentation repository.
+The JAR file contains the agent and instrumentation libraries.
 3. Add `-javaagent:path/to/opentelemetry-javaagent.jar` and other config to the JVM startup arguments and launch the app

 ## Environment set-up

-Download `opentelemetry-javaagent.jar` from Releases of the opentelemetry-java-instrumentation repository.
-The JAR file contains the agent and instrumentation libraries.

 Accessing the container first